genome21/CDU/TECHNICAL_PAPER.md

 1. Potential instability due to breaking changes in updated dependencies and unexpected behavior or side effects.
 2. Increased maintenance effort, including constant monitoring and updating of code and balancing feature development with dependency management.

+With proper planning and risk management strategies, these challenges can be mitigated.
 Additionally, it is essential to address the legal, security, and human resources aspects of implementing CDU, such as ensuring compliance with dependency licenses, establishing security policies for dependency updates, and allocating resources for monitoring, maintenance, and developer training.

 In conclusion, CDU offers several benefits that can improve the security, performance, compatibility, and maintainability of your software.
-However, it also presents potential challenges that should be carefully considered and mitigated when adopting this practice.
 By weighing the benefits and drawbacks and implementing strategies to address the associated risks, you can successfully integrate CDU into your software development process and reap its rewards.